MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 Curly braces in-line

+And ensure methods have a single responsibility for more self-explanatory code.

 ## Names

 Names should be formed from the 26 upper and lower case letters (A ..
 Z, a .. z), the 10 digits (0 ..
 9), and _ (underbar).
 Avoid use of international characters because they may not read well or be understood everywhere.
 Do not use $ (dollar sign) or \ (backslash) in names.